Pillar, Márquez help Rockies hand Giants costly loss, 7-2

 Donovan Solano got San Francisco on the board in the fifth with an RBI single.
 He finished 2 for 4, raising his team-leading batting average to .341.

 Alex Dickerson cut the Rockies’ lead to 7-2 with a home run in the seventh, his ninth of the season.
-Dickerson, reinstated from the paternity list before the game, also had a single and a double.
+Dickerson, reinstated from the paternity list before the game, also had a single and a double before being hit by a pitch on the right elbow in the ninth inning.
+He stayed in to run the bases, and postgame X-rays were negative.

 TRANSITIONAL PERIOD